ATack-45/reinventing-the-wheel/README.md

 # Utility Package
 This is a repository of tools made to convinently do simple tasks such as simple artithmitic, word transformations and array sorting to name a few.
-This package was created to easily integrate into projects via NuGet to deliver a convient and simple way to do a variety of simple tasks.
+This package was created to easily integrate into projects via NuGet to deliver a convient and simple way to do a variety of simple tasks under a MIT licence.

 ## String Examples
 ### ToUpper